Lugal-PCZ/ShootPoints-Web/README.md

 # Quick Start
 These instructions presume that you will be installing ShootPoints-Web on a laptop or desktop computer for initial testing purposes.
 Instructions for deploying ShootPoints-Web on a Raspberry Pi for fieldwork are on the [repository Wiki](https://github.com/Lugal-PCZ/ShootPoints-Web/wiki).

-By default, shootpoints-web-api will launch in “demo” mode with no serial connection and simulated shot data so you can familiarize yourself with the software without a total station.
+By default, ShootPoints-Web will launch in “demo” mode with no serial connection and simulated shot data so you can familiarize yourself with the software without a total station.
 However, if you do have a supported total station you can choose it in the program configs for testing with an actual live connection.

 ## Installation
 ### Clone ShootPoints-Web into your project directory: